Balloon Twisting or Sculpture, Mass Releases, and Wildlife Safety

 History of Balloons

-The earliest balloons were made out of animal bladders, intestines or stomachs.
+The earliest balloons were made out of animal bladders, intestines, or stomachs.
 They were used as toys and for entertainment.
-There is also evidence that some people twisted them into new shapes even during the early stage of their history.
+Some people twisted balloons into new shapes even during the early stage of their history.
 The Aztecs made balloon animals out of cat intestines to present to their gods.

 Michael Faraday was a famous chemist and physicist.
 He made the first rubber balloons in 1824 and filled them with hydrogen gas.
-They were made from caoutchouc, also known as India rubber or gum elastic, which was produced from the milky latex extracted from the rubber tree.
-This natural latex is a good material for making a balloon, since it solidifies on exposure to air, forming a stretchy, flexible and waterproof material.
-However, natural latex or rubber tends to melt in hot weather and crack in cold weather.
+They were made from caoutchouc, also known as India rubber or gum elastic.
+This material was produced from the milky latex extracted from the rubber tree.
+Natural latex is a good material for making a balloon, since it solidifies on exposure to air and forms a stretchy, flexible, and waterproof material.
+However, rubber made from natural latex tends to melt in hot weather and crack in cold weather.

 In 1847, J.G.
 Ingram began the creation of balloons from vulcanized rubber.
 This type of rubber is not affected by temperature changes.
 Its structure has been changed by a chemical process involving sulfur.